How Does OSINT Support Supply Chain Security and Vaccine Distribution?

-With access to the right information at the right time, governments and private enterprise can keep their supply chains more secure and keep their people and assets safer.
+With access to the right information at the right time, governments and private enterprises can improve situational awareness, keep their supply chains more secure and keep their people and assets safer.

 What do physical security risks look like throughout the vaccine supply chain—from manufacturing to distribution—and how does open-source data help?